blok17/Bof_Tools/README.md

   --base BASE           Use custom specified BaseAddress (for ASLR Bypassing)
 ```

-All the other tools are taken from the below listed references:
+All the other tools are taken from the following references:

 - https://github.com/epi052/osed-scripts
 - https://github.com/nop-tech/code_caver